tgturner/activestorage-digitalocean/README.md

 **WARNING** this gem should not be used for any critical systems.
 It does not add much to the existing functionality of `ActiveStorage`.
 DigitalOcean Spaces are already compatible with the `ActiveStorage` implementation for Amazon.
 Instead of pulling in a new dependency, you should setup your `config/storage.yml` like this.

-This Gem was born out of a [failed Rails PR](https://github.com/rails/rails/pull/32660)

 ```yml
 amazon:
   service: S3